sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 ## Conclusion

 And that's it!
-We've got a completely serverless checkout system.
+We've got a completely serverless checkout system, powered by SNS.
 Check out the repo below for the code we used in this example.
 And leave a comment if you have any questions!